TedTschopp/GitHub-Action-To-Read-Table-and-Convert-to-RSS/README.md

 # GitHub Action: Table Scraper to RSS Feed

-This GitHub Action scrapes table data from [gaiinsights.com/ratings](https://gaiinsights.com/ratings) and converts it to an RSS feed that gets saved to your repository.
+This GitHub Action scrapes table data from websites and converts it to an RSS feed that gets saved to your repository.

 ## Features